HackBalak/REDCELL/README.md

 Redcell is an Infrastructure as Code Lab of red teamers operations , it's built by Vagrant and Ansible , and it can be run locally .

-This lab is made of four virtual machines that seems necessary for the CKC steps :
+This lab is made of six virtual machines that seems necessary for the CKC steps :

 - **scanVM** running kali-Linux machine with needed tools like Nmap , dirsearch , ...

 - **crackVM** running Ubuntu machine with Hashcat tool installed

 - **covenantVM** running ubuntu machine with Covenant C2 tool installed and running on port 7443 .

+- **covenantRedirector** running ubuntu machine with nginx redirector on port 80 .

-- **phishingVM** running ubuntu machine with gophish tool installed and running on port 443 .
+- **phishingVM** running ubuntu machine with gophish tool installed and running on port 3333 and 80 .

+- **gophishRedirector** running ubuntu machine with nginx redirector on port 80 .

 The lab setup is automated using vagrant and ansible automation tools.